praiskup/praiskup.github.io/_posts/2021-08-02-aws-instances.md

 How to check the spot pricing?
-Log into the AWS web UI => go to "EC2" category => Open collapsible "Instances" menu on the left side => "Spot Requests" => press "Pricing history" in the right top corner => search the instance types, see the history of spot price.
+Log into the AWS web UI => go to "EC2" category => Open collapsible "Instances" menu on the left side => "Spot Requests" => press "Pricing history" in the right top corner => search the instance types, see the history of spot price:

-- *$0.0468*/h for *i3.large*, about **70% savings**
+- *$0.0468*/h for *i3.large*, about **70% savings** against on-demand
 - *$0.0336*/h for *a1.xlarge* + *$0.022*/h for the volume (nothing changes
   here) = *$0.0556*/h, that is **45% savings**

-Despite the fact that most of the demand goes to x86 architecture, we have about 50:50 x86 vs. arm ratio in AWS.
-That's because we have our own in-house x86 hypervisors that provide additional power.
+Despite the fact that most of the demand is for the x86 architecture, we have about 50:50 x86 vs. arm ratio in AWS.
+That's because we have our own in-house x86 hypervisors that provide additional computational power.

 How do we start them?